Introduction to the Administration Portal

 Key Graphical User Interface Elements

 - Resource TabsAll resources can be managed using their associated tab.
 Moreover, the Events tab allows you to view events for each resource.
-The Administration Portal provides the following tabs: Dashboard, Data Centers, Clusters, Hosts, Networks, Storage, Disks, Virtual Machines, Pools, Templates, Volumes, Users, and Events.
+The Administration Portal provides the following tabs: Data Centers, Clusters, Hosts, Networks, Storage, Disks, Virtual Machines, Pools, Templates, Volumes, Users, and Events, and a Dashboard tab if you have installed the data warehouse and reports.

 - Details PaneThe details pane shows detailed information about a selected item in the results list.
 If no items are selected, this pane is hidden.
 If multiple items are selected, the details pane displays information on the first selected item only.